JetBrains/teamcity-sdk-docs/topics/plugin-development-faq.md

 If your plugin source code is located under the `jetbrains.buildServer` package, the logging will automatically go into `teamcity-server.log`.

-If you use another package, you might need to add a corresponding category handling into the `conf/teamcity-server-log4j.xml` file (mentioned at [TeamCity Server Logs](https://www.jetbrains.com/help/teamcity/?teamcity-server-logs) or the corresponding agent file.
+If you use another package, you might need to add a corresponding category handling into the `conf/teamcity-server-log4j.xml` file (mentioned at [TeamCity Server Logs](https://www.jetbrains.com/help/teamcity/?teamcity-server-logs) or the corresponding agent file).

 For debugging you might consider creating a customized Log4j configuration file and put it as a logging preset into [`<TeamCity Data Directory>\config\logging`](https://www.jetbrains.com/help/teamcity/?teamcity-server-logs) directory.
 This way one will be able to activate the preset via the __Administration__ | __Diagnostics__ page, __Troubleshooting__ tab.